Farama-Foundation/PettingZoo/README.md

 `env.observe(agent)`: Returns the observation an agent currently can make.

-`env.turn(action=None)`: Has the selected agent take a turn, selects the next agent.
-In AEC games, after every agent takes a turn a step is said to have been taken.
-Taking turns with `action=None` can be used to cycle through turns of the environment if desired.

 `env.reset(observe=True)`: Resets the environment to a starting state.
 Returns the observation for the first moving agent in the environment if `observe=True`.

 `env.render()`: Displays a rendered frame from the environment, if supported.

 `env.close()`: Closes the rendering window.

-`env.step(actions)`: Makes calls to other parts of the API to take a Gym like step in the environment, returning the observation, reward, done state and info for the selected agent in the environment.
-Control shifts to next agent.
-This is different than the notion of a step in an AEC game.
+`env.step(actions, observe=True)`: Has the selected agent take a turn, and selects the next agent.
+If `observe=True`,  `observation, reward, done, info` is returned for the selected agent.
+Control then shifts to next agent.
+In environments that support it, use `actions=None` to step through parts of the environment if desired.

 ## Observation Wrapper